-- (a) for the education of the children detained in the welfare home; - (b) for such instruction of the vagrants, as may rehabilitate them in useful trades and make them self-supporting.
+(a) for the education of the children detained in the welfare home;

-6. Any old, infirm or disabled person or a child may present himself before the District Magistrate for being admitted to a welfare home and if the District Magistrate is satisfied that such person has no source of livelihood, he may be detained in a welfare home till such time as such person becomes possessed of means of livelihood or applies for his release from custody.
+(d) for such instruction of the vagrants, as may rehabilitate them in useful trades and make them self-supporting.

-7. () Any police officer may without an order from a magistrate and without a warrant, arrest and search any person who appears to him to be a vagrant and may seize anything found on or about such person which he has reason to believe to be liable to confiscation under this Ordinance.
+6. Voluntary admission to welfare homes.
+Any old, infirm or disabled person or a child may present himself before the District Magistrate for being admitted to a welfare home and if the District Magistrate is satisfied that such person has no source of livelihood, he may be detained in a welfare home till such time as such person becomes possessed of means of livelihood or applies for his release from custody.

-(2) A person arrested under the last preceding sub-
+7. Powers of police officer to arrest and search vagrants and to seize things liable to confiscation.
+(1) Any police officer may without an order from a Magistrate and without a warrant, arrest and search any person who appears to him to be a vagrant and may seize anything found on or about such person which he has reason to believe to be liable to confiscation under this Ordinance.

-section, shall be released if he furnishes bail to the satisfaction of the police officer making arrest for his appearance before the ie. Act V of 1898.
-Sec.
-9 subs. by Baln.
-Ord.
-II of 1983.
+(2) A person arrested under the last preceding sub-section, shall be released if he furnishes bail to the satisfaction of the police officer making arrest for his appearance before the Magistrate having jurisdiction in the area where the arrest is made.